foranetworks/protocol/core/core.md

 As mentioned above, for an honest users to successfully connect to the rest of the honest community; they must not be eclipsed by dishonest Hosts.
 If an honest user has no choice but to access the community through a dishonest Host, then Fora can make no guarantee that the user can be protected from banned users and banned content.

-Thus the Fora protocol assumes that the peer-to-peer network is sufficiently distributed and decentralized such that no user can be fully eclipsed by dishonest Hosts.
+Thus the Fora protocol assumes that the peer-to-peer network is sufficiently distributed and decentralized such that no member can be fully eclipsed by dishonest Hosts.